-As it is tasked with organising a permanent radiation protection watch, ASN remains particularly attentive to the correct working of the exposure monitoring system set up by IRSN (SISERI), in that the statistics provided constitute valuable national indicators of trends in worker exposure and are useful in assessing the effectiveness of the measures taken by the licensees to apply the optimisation principle.
-As in the preceding years, the IRSN-published study of worker exposure in 2009 confirms the stabilisation at a low level of the number of monitored workers whose annual dose exceeded 20 mSv, and the stabilisation at a low level of the collective dose following the reduction that began in 1996.
+ASN remains particularly attentive to the correct functioning of the occupational exposure monitoring system set up by IRSN (SISERI), in that the statistics provided constitute valuable national indicators of trends in occupational exposure and are useful in assessing the effectiveness of the measures taken by the licensees to implement the optimisation principle.
+As in the preceding years, the IRSN-published study of worker exposure in 2010 confirms the stabilisation at a low level of the number of monitored workers whose annual dose exceeded 20 mSv, and the stabilisation at a low level of the collective dose following the reduction that began in 1996.
+From 2012, owing to the probable reduction in the regulatory exposure dose limit for the lens of the eye, particular attention will need to be given to monitoring this specific exposure in health professionals associated with interventional practices.